 - Security – All POS systems provide some level of security.
 Some offer a simple check-in and check-out feature so you know who’s operating the system when a transaction occurs.
 Other POS systems offer much more robust security with passwords and levels of security which control access to every menu and function.
 Analyze your security requirements and compare them to the various POS software offerings.

 - Advanced industry-specific features – Because there are so many POS solutions tailored for specific industries, there are likewise a tremendous variety of POS features.
 This is by no means an exhaustive list but should serve as a guide to what may be expected.

-General Special Features
+B) Special POS Features

 - Foreign languages – Communication with staff can sometimes be a problem.
 This is a great POS feature – allowing the employee to choose what language to use for the POS display.

 - Gift Certificates – Gift certificates are becoming more popular.
 POS systems can track your gift certificate program and can use the customer contact data collected to facilitate future customer direct mail advertising.

 - Gift Cards – Gift Cards are becoming more popular with the growing use of POS systems.
 Customers can purchase blank gift cards from the retailer.
 These cards have a magnetic stripe on the back just like credit or debit cards.
 The customer purchases an amount or value to be loaded to the card’s account.
 Typically, the value purchased is stored on a central database, not the card.
 Anyone can use the card as cash to purchase from retailers connected to the system (i.e. can access the database with that card’s account).